 Once stock is finally received into the warehouse, the orders would be automatically released to pick, pack, and ship the preorders awaiting fulfillment.

 Tip: After your pre-sale period, just remove the stock rule you customized by returning it to the default

 free and you'll be able to sell the product as normal going forward.

 Combined with strategies on how to identify and tag backorders in SKULabs,

 you will have a solid foundation for communicating with your team and handling these orders.

 Accepting "unlimited" preorders

-First, your custom stock sync rule will probably need to be set for a larger increased free count than just 50.
+Just set the stock rule for a larger increased free count.
 Something like

-free+100000 would work, or whatever other reasonable maximum your team can still reasonably fulfill.
+free+100000 or any other reasonable maximum your team can still fulfill will work well.

 Larger preorder periods introduce more unfulfillable preorders in the fulfillment queue.
 This is where SKULabs order filters come in handy by helping your team exclude the orders they don't need to work on, such as preorders still awaiting inventory, while fulfillable orders are handled first.